0xBcamp/Moon-Tutorial/README.md

 ```
 #### Creating a Simple Front End Login Page ✅

-Now that we have set-up our boilerplate complete with the usemoonsdk.js componenent to initlize the project, let's create a simple a simple front end logic page to create or sign in with a moon account.
+Now that we have set-up our boilerplate complete with the usemoonsdk.js componenent to initlize the project, let's create a simple front end login page to create a Moon account, or sign in with an existing Moon account.

 ## Resources 📚